Ach Gott, wie manches Herzeleid, BWV 58: 3

 The third movement, "Ich bin vergnügt in meinem Leiden" (I am cheerful in my sorrow), is a soprano aria with an obbligato solo violin.
 The da capo movement describes the spirit's confidence in God.
 The first section includes a "motto theme" transitioning into a "hectic" violin melody.
 The middle section is characterized by a "muscular" soprano line and "oddly bizarre" solo violin.
 The first section returns modified and unheralded.

 4

 The soprano recitative, "Kann es die Welt nicht lassen" (If the world cannot cease), begins by recounting persecution, but quickly becomes an arioso with a walking continuo.

 5

 The final movement, "Ich hab für mir ein schwere Reis" (I have a difficult journey before me), opens with a triad fanfare, which the bass voice sings on the words "Nur getrost" (Be comforted).
-It is similar to a motif in Bach's Violin Concerto in E minor, BWV 1042.
+It is similar to a motif in Bach's Violin Concerto in E Major, BWV 1042.
 The soprano reprises the chorale melody in duple rather than the original triple time, with a responding line in the bass voice.
 After two phrases, the ritornello plays alone for eight measures before both voices re-enter in counterpoint to complete the chorale.